-" DB's corporate governance structure is in line with the German law and articles of association.
-The supervisory board consists of 20 members and, consistent with the German Codetermination Act (MitBestiG), includes equal numbers of shareholders and employee representatives with an additional vote for the chairman in case of a draw.
-Despite the company's high leverage, DB's financial policy is relatively balanced, with a track record of support from the Government of Germany.
+- " DB's corporate governance structure is in line with the German law and articles of association.
+The supervisory board consists of 20 members and, consistent with the German Codetermination Act (MitBestiG), includes equal numbers of shareholders and employee representatives with an additional vote for the chairman in case of a draw. - " DB has highly concentrated ownership, with the German government being the only shareholder. - " Despite the company's high leverage, DB's financial policy is relatively balanced, with a track record of support from the German Government.
+For example dividends are repatriated to the company in the form of non-repayable investment grants as part of the so called Performance and Financing Agreement for the modernization of the existing rail networks.